Elisha8120/Creating-a-Security-Operations-Center-with-Azure-/README.md

-Once we have created our Log Analytics Workspace and linked it to our SIEM, we then need to link our Log Repository to our SIEM.
+Once created SIEM with the appropiate data collection rules, we then need to link our Log Repository to our SIEM

 Breakdown: Create log anaylytics workspace, apply the SIEM (in this case Microsoft Sentinel) and then add our virtual machine to our log repository to be able to overview the logs.
-Once we have done to steps in order we are able to see the end result in the photo below where we are able to have access our event logs.
+Once we have done to steps in order we are able to see the end result in the photo below where we are able to have access our event logs in Microsoft Sentinel.

 <img width="1589" height="865" alt="Screenshot 2025-08-29 141924" src="https://github.com/user-attachments/assets/49b4642a-ae8e-48ec-aca9-24c2da6b71bb" />